marrotte/goi/README.md

 ## Synopsis

-Outputs game of interest (GOI) for sports betting.
+Output game of interest (GOI) for sports betting.

 ## How it works